Eribloot/Eribloot/README.md

 - If you haven't checked out my general bio on my profile, I'm interested in cooking, coffee brewing, and programming to name a few things.
     I've retained a bit about a few of the languages I've studied from my time in college, primarily Java and C++!

-- Right now, I'm not quite sure what I'd like to study to work with professionally, in all honesty.
-Everyone has to start somewhere-- so for now, I'm focusing on web development!
+- Right now, I'm focusing on web development!
     As of typing this up, I have studied the essentials of web development on the frontend and a bit of the backend; I have worked with Javascript,             HTML5/CSS3, and a little PHP, and have also learned the ReactJs, and I am currently studying Typescript and Angular!

 - You can reach me by email if you would like to reach out about anything!
 Seriously, anything.
 We can talk about the difference between whole coffee beans and pre-ground beans.